devchilll/scope/README.md

 ## 🤝 Contributing

-This is a reference implementation of the PRIME framework.
+This is a reference implementation of the SCOPE framework.
 Contributions welcome!

 ---